lucasprovenzanophd/FWC2026-Stickers-Photomosaic/README.md

 ## 📖 How It Works

 ### 1. Match Engine
-The application downsamples your uploaded image and matches each pixel's color profile to the average color of a Panini sticker in the database.
+The application downsamples your uploaded image and matches each color to the color of a Panini sticker.

 For example, a cyan-blue pixel might match the **Argentina** kit: